 “Our fleet.
 To invade, they must land troops en masse.
 It’s not possible to keep such a movement secret for long.
 Even if they managed to pit Anglia against Cymru, our fleet would

 be waiting for them.”
 His right hand tightened into a fist.
-“Which brings us to the other reason I needed to speak to you.
+“Which brings us to the other reason I needed to speak to you privately.
 Your daughter’s marriage.
-We have reason to
+We have reason

 Faolan watched the young men move quietly through the woods, surrounding the valley where the outlaws were camped.
 The Dwarf warriors were determined, but none of them had ever been in a

 battle.
-The outlaws and warriors in the valley, on the other hand, we all experienced killers.
+The outlaws and warriors in the valley, on the other hand, were all experienced killers.
 If the dwarfs attacked from all sides, the raiders would rally and break for a point in

 the line.
 Many would escape.

-He looked at the bow in his hands, then at Badger sitting beside him.
+He looked at the bow in his hand, then at Badger sitting beside him.
 “It’s up to us, Badger.
 We have to hold them in the valley, give the outlaws somebody to focus on.”
-He
+He turned

-Captain Medwin’s head went back.
+Captain Medwin’s head jerked back.
 “Fighting in their camp?
 With who?”

 “Me.”
 Faolan drew his sword and turned toward the spot where the lookout stood at the top of the hill.
 Then he glanced over his shoulder at the captain.
 “Remember—not until all